postgresml/postgresml/pgml-cms/blog/semantic-search-in-postgres-in-15-minutes.md

 When users are unsure of the exact terms to search for, semantic search can uncover relevant information that traditional keyword searches might miss.
 This capability is particularly valuable for discovering content based on the intent and context of the search query, rather than relying solely on precise word matches.

-It is not a replacement for full-text search.
-In many cases, full-text search can outperform semantic search.
-Specifically, if a user knows the exact keywords they want to match in a document, full-text search is faster and guaranteed to return the correct result, whereas semantic search is only likely to return the correct result.
-Full-text search and semantic search can be combined to create powerful and robust search systems.
+It is not a replacement for keyword search.
+In many cases, keyword search can outperform semantic search.
+Specifically, if a user knows the exact keywords they want to match in a document, keyword search is faster and guaranteed to return the correct result, whereas semantic search is only likely to return the correct result.
+The most robust search systems combine the two.
+This technique is called hybrid search, which ultimately delivers the most accurate search system and best user experience.

 Semantic search is not just for machine learning engineers.
 The system behind semantic search is relatively easy to implement, and thanks to new Postgres extensions like `pgml` and `pgvector`, it is readily available to SQL developers.
-Just as modern SQL developers are expected to be familiar with and capable of implementing full-text search, they will soon be expected to implement semantic search as well.
+Just as modern SQL developers are expected to be familiar with and capable of implementing keyword search, they will soon be expected to implement semantic search as well.

+For more on hybird search techniques check out our blog post, _[How to Improve Search Results with Machine Learning](https://postgresml.org/blog/how-to-improve-search-results-with-machine-learning)_.

 ## Embeddings 101